 How to Shoot Landscapes on Film

-Film is sensitive to light, temperature and humidity.
-Keep those precocious rolls protected by storing them in the right place!
+Both exposed and unexposed film are sensitive to light, temperature and humidity.
+Keep those precious rolls protected by storing them in the right place!

 How to Use Box.com